vigneshv1095/ShoppingCartApis/README.md

 ### Tests 🐞

 - Unit tests are written covering almost all the modules including auth guards and role guards.
 To run the whole test suite of the project.
 Simply run the below command.
+- You would need to install node and npm before running the tests.
+Install dependencies before running tests using `npm install`
 ```bash
 npm run test
 ```